Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The possible branching cases are listed below, along with the changes that must be made to PCSrc, and any flushes that may need to occur with each case.
 - Not a branching instruction: PCSrc -> PCPlus4F
-  - PCPred predicts not taken, PCRes will concur
+  - PCSrcPred predicts not taken, PCSrcRes will concur
-- Jump: PCSrc -> PCTargetB (from BTB)
+- Jump: PCSrc -> PredPCTargetF (from BTB)
 - Branch predicted as not taken: PCSrc -> PCPlus4F
-  - PCPred will predict not taken, once in execution stage, PCRes agrees
+  - PCSrcPred will predict not taken, once in execution stage, PCSrcRes agrees
-- Branch predicted as taken: PCSrc -> PCTargetB (From BTB)
+- Branch predicted as taken: PCSrc -> PredPCTargetF (From BTB)
-  - PCPred predicts taken, once in execution stage, PCRes agrees
+  - PCSrcPred predicts taken, once in execution stage, PCSrcRes agrees
 - Branch predicted not taken, but mispredicted: PCSrc -> PCTargetE, FlushD, FlushE
-  - PCPred predicts not taken, once in execution stage, PCRes disagrees
+  - PCSrcPred predicts not taken, once in execution stage, PCSrcRes disagrees
 - Branch predicted taken, but mispredicted: PCSrc -> PCPlus4E, FlushD, FlushE
-  - PCPred predicts taken, once in execution stage, PCRes disagrees
+  - PCSrcPred predicts taken, once in execution stage, PCSrcRes disagrees
-- Branch predicted taken correctly, but PCTargetE != PCTargetB: PCSrc -> PCTargetE, FlushD, FlushE
+- Branch predicted taken correctly, but PCTargetE != PredPCTargetF: PCSrc -> PCTargetE, FlushD, FlushE

 * Note that all mispredicted cases PCSrc change and flushes will be applied once the branch reaches the execution stage.
 In the fetch stage the behaviour will be the same as if the branch prediction was correct (as can't verify validity of branch prediction in fetch stage)